cowprotocol/subgraph/docs/tests.md

       test(WhatAreWeTesting, () => { // Here we will name the test using what's the result we are waiting after test is executed.
 ```

+## Before running the tests:

+If you never have run the `deploy` script, you need to create a `subgraph.yaml` file first by running this: `mustache config/mainnet.json subgraph.yaml.mustache > subgraph.yaml` on your console.

 ### About test running.

 - `yarn test`: running this command all tests on folder `tests` will be run.